costycnc/costycnc-web-speech-esp-8266/speech_local/Readme.md

 Connect to wifi "ESP8266 Access Point"

-Open index.html and in microfone speak "on" or "off" ... the internal led of esp8266 need to open and close
+Open index.html and in microfone speak "on" or "off" ... the internal led of esp8266 will open or close